Newport County, let’s go ultrafast today!

-Ogi’s full fibre rollout has already been to Llanvaches, and we’re coming to Underwood and Langstone very soon.
-Come and join the digital revolution today.
+Ogi’s full fibre broadband is already available in Llanvaches, and is coming to Underwood and Langstone very soon!

 The full fibre advantage